X-ray spec: Under the skin of Alan Jones' title-winning Williams FW07

 Being first with the new idea is only part of the battle.
-Frank Dernie, Williams R&D chief at the time, tells Keith Howard how the team picked up the ground-effect ball from Lotus and produced a multiple winner
+Frank Dernie, Williams R&D chief at the time, tells Keith Howard how the team picked up the ground-effect ball from Lotus and produced a multiple winner with the FW07

-Hegemony in Formula One — if you’re clever enough to achieve it in the first place — rarely lasts for long.
+Hegemony in Formula 1 — if you’re clever enough to achieve it in the first place — rarely lasts for long.
 Like breakaway riders in a cycle race, most teams who establish an advantage over the rest of the grid are quickly reabsorbed by the relentlessly pursuing group.

 So it was for Lotus in the late 1970s when it pioneered ground-effect aerodynamics.
 In 1977, its type 78 wing car performed well enough to secure the Norfolk team second place in the constructors’ championship.
 But its points tally was well short of Ferrari’s, and few in F1 apparently appreciated that this car was only the warm-up act.
 When Lotus’s real star — the full ground-effect type 79 — appeared the following season, the world witnessed one of those rare occurrences in motor racing of any sort: dominance achieved through a single technical breakthrough.